-- 1. Consideration of general patterns of reactivity, - 2.
-Examination of the primary literature, - 3.
-Examination of standard secondary sources such as Kroschwitz (1991-1996) and Lewis (2000), and - 4.
+- 1. Consideration of general patterns of reactivity. - 2.
+Examination of the primary literature. - 3.
+Examination of standard secondary sources such as Kroschwitz (1991-1996) and Lewis (2000). - 4.
 Experimental tests on compounds to estimate the yield and rate of production of toxic gases when mixed with water.
 These experiments both confirmed water reactivity and provided a quantitative basis for TIHWR hazard estimates.

 Steps 1 through 3 were used to generate the 1996 TIHWR list.
-For the ERG2000, the experimental program outlined in Step 4 was initiated.
-This program was expanded for the ERG2004 to include over half of the TIHWR list and further expanded for the ERG2008 to encompass more than 70% of the TIHWR list.
-Furthermore, the set of materials under consideration for TIHWR status was expanded, thus adding several new materials to the TIHWR list.
+For ERG2000, the experimental program outlined in Step 4 was initiated.
+This program was expanded for ERG2004 to include over half of the TIHWR list and further expanded for ERG2008 to encompass more than 70% of the TIHWR list.
+In addition, the set of materials under consideration for TIHWR status was expanded at that time, thus adding several new materials to the TIHWR list.

-The need for such experimental data is underscored by the fact that quantitative observations of TIH gas evolving from hazardous chemicals added to water do not exist in the chemical literature.
+The need for such experimental data is underscored by the fact that, with few exceptions, quantitative observations of TIH gas evolving from hazardous chemicals added to water did not exist in the chemical literature prior to our experimental studies.
 The experimental program is outlined below.